 Symptoms of sinus infection

 One of the most common symptoms of a sinus infection is pain.
 You may have a terrible headache.
 Or pain in your upper jaw or teeth.
 Or tenderness on the sides of your nose or between your eyes.
 Most people with a sinus infection hurt in several different places.

 Another common symptom is thick mucus from the nose that is yellowish, greenish, white or blood-tinged.
 It can drain down the back of the throat and be difficult to clear.
 Importantly, discolored mucous does not distinguish between a viral or bacterial cause of a sinus infection.

 Sinus infections may also cause fever, fatigue and bad breath.

 Treatment of sinus infections

 Antibiotics will not work unless your sinus infection is caused by bacteria.
-Antibiotics may be called for when symptoms are severe, persistent or if the person is frail, fragile (either young or old) or has a compromised immune system.
 Talk to your doctor if you have any questions.